nilsmango/project7III/content/tap/manual/_index.md

 - A long-press opens the track's context menu where you can:
   - add track
   - delete track
+  - fold or unfold a Group Track, if the track is a group or belongs to one
   - toggle arm of the track (if audio track)
+  - re-enable automation, either for the whole Live Set or for the next touched parameter
+  - remove automation from the next touched parameter
   - activate "select a drum pad without playing it" (only with active drum pad layout)
   - configure the standard note length (only with active step sequencer)
   - go [Home](#3-1-home-view)
   - go to [Encoders](#3-6-encoders-view)

+Group tracks show a group indicator in the Tracks Bar.
+When a group is folded in Live, Tap hides the tracks inside that group as well, so the Tracks Bar behaves like Live's Session View: fold the group to make room, unfold it when you want access to the child tracks again.

 {{ image_sets(path="content/tap/manual/Tap_tracks_context_menu.jpg", format="auto", op="fit_width", quality=75, alt="Tracks Bar Context Menu", caption='The Tracks Bar context menu.' imgset_class="imgset-twothird") }}